NinhLuong/basecode_riverpod_rewards_app/README.md

-# Base Code Flutter Clean Architecture Template
+# Base Code Flutter Clean Architecture Template with Riverpod

 A Flutter application designed as a robust starting point for new projects, showcasing clean architecture and a feature-rich UI.
-This rewards-based application provides a clear, scalable, and maintainable codebase for building modern mobile apps with Flutter.
+This rewards-based application provides a clear, scalable, and maintainable codebase for building modern mobile apps with Flutter, utilizing Riverpod for state management.

 ## ✨ Features